Managing Conflict Starts With You

 The thing is, throwing people under the bus doesn’t help us in the long run.
 People who throw their teammates under the bus will not be trusted by their teammates.
 They will invariably find themselves under the bus.
 Thump Thump.

 What You Can Do

 If the term, “throw one under the bus” and all of its associated behaviors can spread so virally in our society, then so can its antidote.
 From this point on we can each make a commitment to ourselves and our teammates to “keep each other out from under the bus.”
 If you are a supervisor, manager, or executive, model this new behavior and don’t tolerate bus throwing among your staff.
 For everyone else, you can also be a leader by showing people a different way.
 There is always another way to go.
 Please see our Skills Corner for tips on how to avoid throwing people under the bus.

 How to Avoid Throwing People Under the Bus

 Metaphorically speaking, the best the way to avoid throwing someone under the bus is to not put yourself in front of moving buses.
 We tend to throw people under the bus when a bus is headed for us.
 If someone throws you under the bus, doing the same to them will make you look petty.
 Take the high ground.
 Here are some tips:

-- Model this new way of being.
 As Gandhi said, be the change you want to see in the world.
-Show others how it is done.
+Show others how to do it.
 Be a leader in change.
 It starts with each of us.